 - Foreign currency and exchange contingencies are in place;

-- Data Protection procedures are up to date and GDPR compliant;
+- Data Protection procedures are up to date and UK GDPR compliant;